 Making my promise: Doing the Open Water Diver Course

 After graduating from university, I was a bit confused about what I was going to do.
-This is not a surprise at all, if you start to read more about me, my blog or my book, you will find out that I´m always confused about what to do.
+This is not a surprise at all if you start to read more about me, you will find out that I´m always confused about what to do.
 But somehow things always fall in place!
-I went to live in the house with my aunty and uncle on Gran Canaria for 3 months and worked as a waitress in Meloneras, Maspalomas.
+I went to live in the house with my aunt and uncle on Gran Canaria for 3 months and worked as a waitress in Meloneras, Maspalomas.
 Yes, by now, you might know what I did with my first saved up salary: I did my Open Water Course.
-Not being aware of any of these organisations, I realised only later that I didn´t have ´my PADI´, I was C-Mas, 1 star.
+Not being aware of any of these organisations, I realised only later that I didn’t have ´my PADI´, I was C-Mas, 1 star.

-The next step: PADI Advanced Open Water Course
+The next step: PADI Advanced Open Water Diver Course

-Once I returned back to the Netherlands, I got a job offered at the same touroperator with diving holidays where I did my traineeship in the third year of uni.
+Once I returned back to the Netherlands, I got a job offered at the same tour operator with diving holidays where I did my traineeship in the third year of uni.
 Again I got invited to go to Egypt, Dahab this time.
-The dive center there asked me if I would like to do my next course.
-I got confused because this dive center was PADI and I was C-mas!
-But I soon realised that you cross over automatically when you´re on the recreational level of scuba diving.
+The dive centre there asked me if I would like to do my next course.
+I got confused because this dive centre was PADI and I was C-mas!
+But I soon realised that you cross over automatically when you’re on the recreational level of scuba diving.
 I became even more excited about diving.
 I learned proper navigation, deep diving and I even did a night dive!
-Even though my English wasn´t great that time and I got a bit confused during the wheel and the table, I passed my practical skills and knowledge reviews in the end.
+Even though my English wasn’t great at that time and I got a bit confused during the wheel and the table, I passed my practical skills and knowledge reviews in the end.
 No exams, so no stress!

 Although, upon returning to the Netherlands, I started to feel a bit stressed.
 Because in Egypt, I started to realise: I am doing the wrong job!
-I´m not an office girl, I want to become a diving instructor!
-The questions was ´how´?
-Sometimes we shouldn´t think too much about things in live, if you feel it in your heart, you should go with it.
+I´m not an office girl, I want to become a scuba diving instructor!
+The question was ´how´?
+Sometimes we shouldn’t think too much about things in life, if you feel it in your heart, you should go with it.
 And so I did!
-I stayed long enough in the Netherlands to save up a bit and after deciding I first like to go to Gran Canaria again, I mailed all dive centers on the island to check if I can do a Divemaster traineeship including rescue diver course.
+I stayed long enough in the Netherlands to save up a bit and after deciding I first like to go to Gran Canaria again, I mailed all dive centres on the island to check if I can do a Divemaster traineeship including rescue diver course.
 And I found a suitable one!